SimplePersonalSite/SimplePersonalSite/README.md

 That's it!
 The entry point should be clear by reading [index.html](index.html).
 By default, the index for any page ending in `/` or the `''` page is `index.ejs`.
 This, and many other settings are configurable in [index.js](index.js).

 Remember, this is just a starting point.
 Feel free to modify code!

-## TODO
-- This project needs a title.
-- rename index.js to `title of this application`.js
-- document that you need to use a non-caching http server and give sample python code